Annual Presidential Seminar on the Catholic Intellectual Traditions

 The series concludes with a final Dinner Conversation with the University President.

 "Religion and . . ."
 Panel Discussion Series

 The Office of Mission and Catholic Identity at Sacred Heart University sponsors and organizes an annual panel series entitled "Religion and..."
 The University presents this special forum to engage the local, national and international community in an ongoing dialogue on issues of crucial significance at the intersection of faith and culture.

 "In Vino Veritas" Series

 This series flows from the "Presidential Seminar" and "Faculty Conversations."
 It provides continuity of discussion among faculty and administration participants and an opportunity to continue the dialogue that began in each of these existing programs.
-Since it is sponsored by the Office of Mission and Catholic Identity and involves faculty and administrators from different departments, disciplines and divisions, it provides a concrete way for the Catholic intellectual tradition, which is fundamental to the mission of the University, to permeate the University culture and have a positive impact on collegiality, teaching, scholarship and research
+Since it is sponsored by the Office of Mission and Catholic Identity and involves faculty and administrators from different departments, disciplines and divisions, it provides a concrete way for the Catholic intellectual traditions, which is fundamental to the mission of the University, to permeate the University culture and have a positive impact on collegiality, teaching, scholarship and research.